 - Bone size.

-Most of these breeds have a minimum of 8 in a litter and some have been known to have as many as 12-15 in a litter.
+Most of these breeds have an average of 8 in a litter and some have been known to have as many as 12-15 in a litter.
 Granted not all survive.
-However, a litter of 9-10 is still a lot of babies.
+However, a litter of 7-10 is still a lot of babies.

 Size Of Meat Rabbits

 The bigger you go the more power that is behind that kick.
 Just keep in mind that even if you don’t pick them up daily you will still have to move them for nail trimmings, assist with breedings (ahem… hint, they don’t always want to have babies when it is convenient for you) and other tasks.

 Get your rabbit buyers on autopilot with my automated waitlist training.

 You want a breed that will be ready to eat in no longer than 12 weeks.
 If you start going past that you are going to start paying A LOT in feed.
 So when considering a breed or even a mix breed be sure to see what they are crossed with because there is a chance that the cross could make the babies be slow to mature.

 The larger breeds like French Lop and Flemish Giant have extremely large bone.
 I speak for all French lop breeders when I say we breed for it.
 The bigger the better.